 The Eye Gallery and Artful Eye are well known in Atlanta and Northwest Florida for carrying the latest styles in sunglasses and prescription eye wear.
 Our distinctive collections offer something for everyone, with a range of lenses and frames that preserve the timeless, inspire the creative and flatter the beautiful.
 We strive to offer the utmost in customer service and have maintained a proven track record of customer satisfaction since 1991.

 Can my long hours in front of the computer hurt my eyes?

 No. Long hours in front of a computer screen cannot damage your eyes.
 It can cause eyestrain and eye fatigue but the computer screens usually do not give off any harmful rays or if they do it is at a very minimal level.

 How can I prevent eye strain?

-A. Usually, if you are spending many hours in front of a computer screen, you should do the fallowing:
+Usually the first thing to do if you are spending many hours in front of a computer screen is to get the following:

-A. After your eyes have been examined, an optician will work with you to find the right frame for the shape of your face.
+After your eyes have been examined an optician will work with you to find the right frame for the shape of your face.
 They will ask you questions about your lifestyle so that they can fit you with the best lenses and frames to match.
-They will review with you the different types of lens coatings (such as AR anti-reflective coating and Polarized lenses).
-It is important to share with them the activities you enjoy to do and the type of work you do so that they can give you the right pair of prescritption glasses and or sunglasses.
+They will review with you the different types of lens coatings such as AR anti-reflective coating and Polarized lenses.
+It is important to share with them the activities you like to do and the type of work you do so that they can give you the right pair of prescription glasses and or sunglasses.

-A. Many times when glasses are taken on and off over time or if they are worn on top of the head they will stretch out and cause the screws in the hinges to back out.
-Try tightening the screws and putting a small dab of clear nailpolish on the screwhead.
-Be careful not to put it on your eyeglass frame as it may damage the finish.
+Many times when glasses are taken on and off over time or if they are worn on top of the head they will stretch out and cause the screws in the hinges to back out.
+Try tightening the screws and putting a small dab of clear nail polish on the screw head.
+Careful not to put it on your eyeglass frames as it may damage the finish.
 You may also come into any of our stores and we will be happy to adjust them for you.